wearenolte/lean-theme/README.md

   }
 }
 ```

+You can also create a single class directly in the top-level of the `src` folder.
+The same principles apply to the `init` function.
+This is useful for simple helper functions or WordPress hook callbacks.

 ### Creating a Custom Post Type
 To create a Custom Post Type, the Lean Theme relies on another PHP library called WP-CPT which comes installed with the theme.